luciusmagn/magnusi.tech/posts/huoh.md

 A naked woman appears.
 She has black hair, not too long, not too short.
 Her body is balanced, like the template for a fit female figure, although perhaps tilted more towards the slim end of the distribution.
-Her eyes are red and the pupils have the stretch out over the iris in the shape of a triangle that had it's corners cut off.
+Her eyes are red and the pupils have the stretch out over the iris in the shape of a triangle that had its corners cut off.

 The only thing on her is a tight black choker, roughly at the center of her neck.